-hurda bhajji or hurda pakoras recipe – easy to make crisp golden fritters from tender fresh sorghum or jowar. so before the season of these fresh green jowar ends, i am adding this post.
+hurda bhajji or hurda pakora recipe – easy to make crisp golden fritters from tender fresh sorghum or jowar. so before the season of these fresh green jowar ends, i am adding this post.

 if you are unacquainted about these tender sorghum, then i have written quite a bit in my post on hurda bhel recipe, which i had added some days back. other recipes i make with hurda are:

-hurda bhajji recipe
+INGREDIENTS FOR hurda bhajji

 - 1 cup hurda (tender jowar or sorghum grains or ponk)

 - 1 cup besan (gram flour)